ellingsvee/JutulGPT/README.md

 - `human_interaction`: Enable human-in-the-loop.
 - `embedding_model`: Name of the embedding model to use.
 By default equal to the `EMBEDDING_MODEL_NAME`.
 - `retriever_provider`: The vector store provider to use for retrieval.
+- `documents_search_type`: Defines the type of search that the retriever should perform when retrieving documents.
+- `documents_search_kwargs`: Keyword arguments to pass to the search function of the retriever when retrieving documents.
+See [LangGraph documentation](https://python.langchain.com/api_reference/chroma/vectorstores/langchain_chroma.vectorstores.Chroma.html#langchain_chroma.vectorstores.Chroma.as_retriever) for details about what arguments works for the different search types.
-- `search_type`: Defines the type of search that the retriever should perform.
+- `examples_search_type`: Defines the type of search that the retriever should perform when retrieving examples.
-- `search_kwargs`: Additional keyword arguments to pass to the search function of the retriever.
-See Langgraph documentation for details about what kwargs works for the different search types.
+- `examples_search_kwargs`: Keyword arguments to pass to the search function of the retriever when retrieving examples.
+See [LangGraph documentation](https://python.langchain.com/api_reference/chroma/vectorstores/langchain_chroma.vectorstores.Chroma.html#langchain_chroma.vectorstores.Chroma.as_retriever) for details about what arguments works for the different search types.
 - `rerank_provider`: The provider user for reranking the retrieved documents.
 - `rerank_kwargs`: Keyword arguments provided to the reranker.
 - `response_model`: The language model used for generating responses.
 Should be in the form: provider/model-name.
 Currently I have only tested using `OpenAI` or `Ollama` models, but should be easy to extend to other providers.
 By default equal to the `LLM_MODEL_NAME`.
+- `supervisor_model`: See `response_model`.
+- `rag_model`: See `response_model`.
+- `coding_model`: See `response_model`.
 - `default_coder_prompt`: The default prompt used for generating Julia code.
 - `supervisor_prompt`: The prompt used for the supervisor agent.
 - `rag_prompt`: The prompt used for the RAG agent.
 - `code_prompt`: The prompt used for the coding agent.
-- `error_analyzer_prompt`: The default prompt for analyzing the error messages and suggesting how to fix them.

-The settings can be specifiec by passing a configuration dictionary when invoking the models.
-See f.ex the `run()` function in `src/jutulgpt/agent.py`.
+The settings can be specified by passing a configuration dictionary when invoking the models.
+See f.ex the `run()` function in `src/jutulgpt/multi_agent_system/multi_agent.py`.
 Alternatively, the UI provides a custom interface where the settings can be selected.

 ## UI
 The JutulGPT also has an associated UI called [JutulGPT-UI](https://github.com/ellingsvee/JutulGPT-UI).
 For using the UI, you must disable the CLI-mode.
 To this by setting `cli_mode = False` in `src/jutulgpt/configuration.py`.